 - Never engage with an aggressive driver – even if the driver’s anger is directed at you.
 Don’t make eye contact, which can be interpreted as a sign of returned aggression.
 Aggressive drivers are dangerous, and because they’re willing to engage in aggressive driving in the first place, it’s difficult to know how far that driver might go—including escalating to road rage.
 If an enraged driver ever approaches your car, do not get out of your vehicle.
 If you can, drive away, or call 911.

 While speeding is a form of aggressive driving, it’s such a serious issue that it bears separate consideration.
-The (NHTSA) reports that speed has played an elemental role in nearly a third of the total vehicular fatalities in the U.S. over the past 20-plus years.
+The National Highway and Traffic Safety Administration (NHTSA) reports that speed has played an elemental role in nearly a third of the total vehicular fatalities in the U.S. over the past 20-plus years.
 There were more than 9,500 speed-related fatalities in 2015 alone.

 - Speeding increases the odds that a driver will lose control of his or her vehicle.